This post was originally published on this site

 Is inflation a problem right now?

 Rising prices are a major concern for investors right now.
 But I believe that part of the problem has been exaggerated.
-The Federal Reserve has begun to slow down the month-over-month changes.
+The Federal Reserve has begun to slow down the month-over-month price changes.
 The result is that prices are already on a normal course.
 The headlines report numbers that are year-over-year.

 The headline number is therefore overstating the current inflation rate.
 Let’s take an example.
 Let’s assume that the CPI index was 100 in November 2021.
 In January 2022, there was an inflationary event that pushed the index to 110.
 The market recovered to normal, and the inflation index remained at 110 throughout 2022.